thiagolocatelli/parse4j/README.md

 query.whereGreaterThanOrEqualTo("wins", 50);
 ```

-If you want to retrieve objects matching several different values, you can use whereContainedIn, providing a collection of acceptable values.
+If you want to retrieve objects matching several different values, you can use **whereContainedIn**, providing a collection of acceptable values.
 This is often useful to replace multiple queries with a single query.
 For example, if you want to retrieve scores made by any player in a particular list:

 ```Java
 String[] names = {"Jonathan Walsh", "Dario Wunsch", "Shawn Simon"};